mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],beats_adjust_slower
                    [SamplerN],beats_adjust_slower

-   Adjust the average BPM down by -0.01.
+   Adjust the average :term:`BPM` down by -0.01.

    :range: binary
-   :feedback: Beatgrid lines move further apart from each other.
+   :feedback: The :term:`beatgrid` lines move further apart from each other.

    .. versionadded:: 2.0.0